L-Citrulline vs Citrulline Malate

 What Is L-Citrulline?

-L-citrulline is a non-essential amino acid naturally found in foods such as watermelon, cucumbers, pumpkins, and gourds.
-Unlike essential amino acids, which your body cannot produce, L-citrulline is synthesized internally.
-However, supplementation is often needed to achieve performance-enhancing levels.
+Natural non-essential amino acids including l-citrulline abound in foods such as watermelons, cucumbers, pumpkins, and gourds.
+Unlike some basic amino acids, which your body cannot create, L-citrulline is created inside of you.
+Still, achieving performance-enhancing levels sometimes requires supplements.

 Key Benefits of L-Citrulline:

-• Supports Cardiovascular Health: Regular supplementation can improve endothelial function, reducing the risk of conditions such as high blood pressure and arterial stiffness.
+• Supports Cardiovascular Health: Regular supplements help to improve endothelial function, therefore lowering the risk of disorders such as arterial stiffness and high blood pressure.

 What Is Citrulline Malate?